 Columnist Russ Hannah, writing for NorthJersey.com, recalls the day the Essex Fox Hounds (NJ) paid tribute to Bert Hannah, his late father.
 Bert wasn’t a foxhunter, a landowner, or a captain of industry.
 He was, writes Russ, an “ordinary man who had once been a Minnesota lumberjack with a third-grade education, if that.”

 Bert was a caretaker on a large estate near the Brady estate and Hamilton Farms.
 The latter represented five thousand acres, constituting the primary Essex hunting country.
 The former, Martha Brookes Hutcheson’s estate of 104 acres, where Bert Hannah served as caretaker, was closed to the hunt by the owner as the result of a fallen rider being seriously injured there years earlier.

 Nevertheless, Bert Hannah was an animal person.
 He bred field trial beagles—one a 1963 National Champion, Longview Susie at left in news photo with two of her offspring.
 And he loved horses.

 Bert was always friendly to the Essex riders, stopping to talk as they went by.
-Any injured or lost foxhound that passed Bert’s way was taken in by him, fed, and cared for before being returned to kennels.To read more, log in (above) or click to subscribe.
+Any injured or lost foxhound that passed Bert’s way was taken in by him, fed, and cared for before being returned to kennels.To read more, a subscription is required.
+Log in or click here to subscribe.